 However, I can’t help but think it’s a bit of narrative sleight of hand, largely because we’ve already been down this road before, especially at the end of season three when Jimmy abandoned Gretchen.
 It would be a misstep to simply repeat many aspects of those now-familiar narrative beats once again.
 Moreover, our range of knowledge about the details of this flash forward is extremely limited.
 It could easily be that they’re selling the house for happy reasons, like Gretchen being pregnant and their needing more space, rather than some sort of tragedy befalling them.
 Thus while I appreciate this ambiguous glimpse of the future creating greater narrative stakes for the rest of the series, and while I wouldn’t put it past Stephen Falk to shy away from convention in some respects since he so often does, I still remain confident these crazy, damaged kids can overcome their insecurities and traumas and find happiness together.

-Other thoughts: – Despite my disappointment over Lindsay working for Gretchen, I still enjoy Lindsay (and Kether Donohue’s performance).
+– Despite my disappointment over Lindsay working for Gretchen, I still enjoy Lindsay (and Kether Donohue’s performance).
 Her insane glee over champagne tampons, for instance, is infectious.

 – Perhaps Gretchen is more aware of her financial problems than I thought last week.
 She happily tells Lindsay that her debt will become Jimmy’s once they marry.

 – Jimmy’s self-centeredness when insisting his problems are more important than Edgar’s is a familiar note, but it’s still funny because of the contrast between their respective phrasing of Edgar’s problem (Paul F. Tompkins has kidnapped Edgar’s grandma, versus Paul F. Tompkins has taken Edward’s grandma out for dinner), and because of how Jimmy phrases his own problem: “I’m incredibly rich!”